tinic/constixel/README.md

 ## Consteval sixel example

 As std::vector can not escape consteval (yet), we use std::array.
 Output of this example should be "Actual byte size: 18537" and the sixel image.
 The binary will contain the evaluated sixel string.
-Of course for embedded applications it's more useful to eval just the backbuffer rendering instead of the sixel string as it's smaller and fixed in size.

 Compile as such: